Stetson Alumna Studying Migration, Violence and Climate Change in Honduras

 And Williams may soon find an even larger force behind the migration – climate change.

-This month, she begins a $200,000 study in Honduras for the U.S. Agency for International Development (USAID) that will examine whether climate change is fueling the country’s escalating violence and mass migrations.
+In January, she began a $200,000 study in Honduras for the U.S. Agency for International Development (USAID) that will examine whether climate change is fueling the country’s escalating violence and mass migrations.
 Her findings will help set the agency’s policies in that country for the next five years.

 Honduras is ranked third in the world among countries most affected by climate change, she said.
 Extreme drought has destroyed crops, like corn and beans, which feed rural farmers and their families.
 And the country’s cash crop – coffee – has been plagued by a fungus, called coffee rust.